ptnoire/PAYD-bill-tracker/README.md

 * Landing Page : I have a thought that the landing page should be a nice marketable page for users to understand the point of a local storage bill tracker and give a nice presentation on why they should use it, and maybe even who I am.
 * Finish Styling : This is going to be a work in progress for awhile of course, I bounce back and forth between front end design and back end.
 * Gather User Experiences to improve app : You already know what this is, if you've cloned this and tried it out, please let me know.
 Coding can make one be a hermit and not think outside of the user experience.

+## How is the Progress?
+Well, there has been far more bugs and weirdness than I expected but I am set out on making this a great app experience.
+The majority of the work (and you can check the commits) have been fixing bugs that have arisen.
+Luckily the structure of the code is pretty solid, adding new features and fixing bugs have been pretty easy.
+The bugs took long because I had to track down what was going on.

+We should be seeing a launch of the app soon, I am excited to show it off.